-As a member of a Federal works program in the ‘80’s, I taught art in community centers in and around Dayton, Ohio.
+As a member of a Federal works program, I taught art in community centers around Dayton, Ohio.

-My fellow teachers were performers, musicians, and artists of all types.
-The director himself was a dancer and leader of a troupe when not directing us.
-Artists rotated weekly to the centers, usually in pairs, sometimes alone.
+My fellow teachers were performers, musicians, and artists.
+The director was a dancer and leader of a troupe when not directing us.
+Artists rotated weekly to the centers, usually in pairs.
 Some centers were plum assignments filled with enthusiastic students and adequate supplies while others were sheer drudgery—almost like real work.

 Besides being corrupt, the director was incompetent and jealous of his privilege.
-I ran afoul of him soon enough.
-As punishment, he assigned me to the workhouse permanently.
-For the majority of my time in the program, I spent my days alone teaching art to workhouse inmates.
+I soon ran afoul of him.
+He punished me by permanently assigning me to the workhouse.
+For the remainder of my time in the program, I spent my days alone teaching art to prison inmates.

 The workhouse holds a broad range of criminals.
-One group, not part of the criminal class, is incarcerated for relatively minor crimes that snare the working classes at all times, such as failing to pay child support.
+One group, not part of the criminal class, is incarcerated for minor crimes that snare the working classes at all times.
 These men are miserable and frightened.
-The majority of inmates are from the criminal class serving sentences for crimes of all types including the worst type.
-Several murderers were serving time while I was there before they were transferred to the state pen.
+But the majority of inmates are from the criminal class.
+Several murderers were serving time there before being transferred to the state pen.
 These men were comfortable in prison–right at home.

-One of the bad things about the workhouse is the heat.
 The workhouse is a nineteenth-century design with the wards radiating like spokes from a central command hub.
 The design was supposed to ensure fresh air and adequate ventilation.
-Needless to say, there was no air conditioning and that summer was especially hot.
+There was no air conditioning and that summer was especially hot.
 Some days the heat was unbearable.

-Another bad thing was the lack of art supplies, which galled me.
-Pleas for more supplies fell on deaf ears.
+I was plagued by the lack of art supplies.
+Pleas for supplies fell on deaf ears.
 The director literally laughed in my face.
 I had to pay for the drawing paper, charcoal, and pastels out of my own woefully meager funds.

 I kept several canvases in the classroom and worked on them each day.
 The canvases were never harmed.
 The light was excellent even if it was too blasted hot.
 I carried my oil painting supplies with me in a red toolbox.
 Prisoners and staff alike grew used to the artist coming every day to teach and paint in his ‘prison studio.’
 Many had never met an artist before and were extremely curious, although the prisoners showed more interest in art than the staff.
-The prisoners seemed to respect what I was doing and I never felt threatened after reaching the agreement with Steve.
-After I made the deal, no on bothered me.
+After I made the deal with Steve, no one bothered me.
 I looked forward to going to my studio every day–it really was a nice space.

 Another good thing was the food.
 As a quasi-member of the staff, I was entitled to eat in the staff dining room.
 We had to pay for our meals, of course, but a steak dinner with all the trimmings was 25¢–a quarter if you can believe it.
 With the meagerness of my funds, many times I sat in the staff dining room and considered myself lucky.